ralucaportase/flot-cursors-plugin/README.md

 **showLabel** if true the name of the cursor will be displayed next to the cursor manipulator.

+**showValuesRelativeToSeries** if pressent and is numberic the coordinate of cursor (realtive to the specified series of data) will be displayed next to the cursor manipulator.

 **snapToPlot** specifies a plot to which the cursor will snap.
 If not specified (or undefined) the cursor will be free.